Why Is My Cilantro Plant Bolting and What Can I Do about It?

 3. Keep Cilantro Cool and Shady

 Once your cilantro has sprouted, make sure to keep it nice and cool.
 Cilantro likes to keep its roots cool, so it must stay that way.
 Be careful not to overwater your cilantro, though, since cilantro likes drier soil conditions.
 However, you can mulch the soil to retain the moisture in it and keep the soil cool.
 If you’re growing cilantro outside, position it next to a tall plant that can provide it with some shade.
 That way, your plant won’t bolt as fast once the weather starts to heat up.

 If you want to keep getting cilantro, then keep planting it.
 Many gardeners like to do succession planting, which is planting the same crop several times throughout the growing season to maintain a good harvest.
 So instead of planting all your cilantro seeds at one go, consider planting them at different times, like every 2-4 weeks, so they don’t bolt at the same time.
 And that means you can continue getting fresh cilantro harvests to use for your Taco Tuesdays.

 And lastly, one of the most effective ways for you to lengthen your cilantro plant’s cycle is to plant slow-bolt cilantro varieties.
 You can easily select this kind of cilantro by reading the description at the back of the seed packet.
 Look for varieties that are described as “heat-tolerant,” “long-standing,” or “bolt-resistant.”
-Some popular slow-bolting cilantro varieties we can suggest are Santo and Calypso (our favorite).
+Our favorite slow-bolting cilantro variety is called Calypso.
 Also, it’s best to try out different cilantro kinds and keep track to see which cilantro variety grows best in your climate.